J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

     } catch {
         Write-Error "Failed to format date.
 Error: $_" }

 }

  \# Example usage:
  \# Get-FormattedDate -InputDate (Get-Date) -DateFormat "MM/dd/yyyy"

 </div>

-As you can see this PS function is doing one single thing, formatting the date in Output, and the logic and error-handling is done completely within the function itself.<br />
+This PS function is doing one single thing, formatting the date in Output, and the logic and error-handling is done completely within the function itself.<br />

 A quick & dirty function, often might not do this is usually this instead:<br />